Bring Home a Bit of Venetian HistoryBy Rick Steves

 Lace lovers will find the journey to Burano worthwhile.
 Shops proudly display painstakingly produced pieces, made by meticulously following time-honored patterns passed down from older generations.
 (But beware: Plenty of machine-made lace is on view there as well.)

 Production of needle lace has declined, in no small measure because of the time it takes to finish even a small piece; a tablecloth can take 30 workers and three years to complete.
 But residents cherish the art form and are working to ensure its survival.
-The Burano Lace Museum (Museo del Merletto) is a good first stop for visitors, with a first-rate collection and frequent lace-making demonstrations.
+Burano's Museo del Merletto (lace museum) is a good first stop for visitors, with a first-rate collection and frequent lace-making demonstrations.

 I'm not big on souvenir shopping, and I'll always prioritize a memory-creating experience over any material memento.
 But I appreciate that Venice has preserved essential aspects of its history and culture by maintaining its craft traditions.
 Picking up a mask, glass piece, or lace item as a reminder of your trip is a great way of capturing the essence of Venice for years to come.